The Adventures of Sherlock Holmes A Scandal in Bohemia Summary

 Holmes (still in costume) collapses into a chair and laughs.

-He's just been visiting Briony Lodge, where Irene Adler lives in a "bijou" (French for "jewel") villa, well-furnished.
+He's just been visiting Briony Lodge, where Irene Adler lives in a "bijou" (French for "jewel") villa that's well-furnished.

-Holmes has found a great source of information on her life and her visitors in the guys who work at the "mews," or row of stables, in the lane behind her house.
+Holmes has found a great source of information on her life: the guys who work at the "mews," or row of stables, in the lane behind her house.
 A bunch of them are cabbies (these would've been horse-drawn cabs since we're back in olden times), so they've had the chance to bring her only regular male visitor, Mr. Godfrey Norton, to and from the house.

 So then a beautiful lady comes running out of Briony Lodge to meet her coachman (in a "landau," a kind of carriage); she tells the driver to go to the Church of St. Monica and step on it.